Saharsh000/Pythagorean_Triple_Generator/README.md

-# Pythagorean Triplets
+# Pythagorean Triplets 🔺
 This Python script generates exactly **10,000 Pythagorean triples** using a mathematical method that ensures all generated triples satisfy the equation: a² + b² = c².
- - Please note that it is almost completely useless.
-This program is created because I was bored and wanted to make something funny lmao..
+ - Please note that it is almost completely useless.😁 This program is created because I was bored and wanted to make something funny lmao..

 In a Pythagorean triple, `a`, `b`, and `c` represent the sides of a right-angled triangle, where `a` and `b` are the base and height and `c` is the hypotenuse.

-## How It Works
+## How It Works 👷‍♂️

 The script utilizes the following formula, based on two positive integers `m` and `n` (where `m > n`), to generate **primitive Pythagorean triples**: